Alex-q-z/alex-q-z.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-I am currently a second-year undergraduate student studying Mathematics and Computer Science at the University of Chicago.
+I am currently a third-year Computer Science student at the University of Chicago.

 ## News
+**[May 2020]** Our DDS paper _Server-Driven Video Streaming for Deep Learning Inference_ has been accepted and is to appear in **SIGCOMM 2020**.
+This summer I will continue to develop an integrated video analytics platform based on my learning from the DDS project.

-**[Oct 2019]** I start to work with Prof. Junchen Jiang at UChicago CS as an undergraduate research assistant on networked systems and video analytics.
+**[Oct 2019]** I start to work with Prof. Junchen Jiang at UChicago CS as an undergraduate research assistant on computer networked systems and video analytics.

 **[Jun 2019]** This summer I'll be a student researcher at Argonne National Laboratory, working with Dr. Mark Hereld at the Mathematics and Computer Science (MCS) Division.
+I will be contributing to the project _LightningBug: Mass Digitization of Pinned Insect Specimens_.

 ## Coursework @UChicago
 ### Mathematics and Statistics